-Total net loans at December 31, 2021 were \$1.246 billion, up \$53.0 million or 4% from the prior year-end.
-Our primary lending emphasis continued to be multifamily mortgage loans, which comprised 88% of our loan portfolio at December 31, 2021.
-The weighted-average yield on the loan portfolio was 3.92% for 2021 and 4.08% for 2020.
+Total net loans at December 31, 2020 were \$1.193 billion, up \$53.0 million or 5% from the prior year-end.
+Our primary lending emphasis continued to be multifamily mortgage loans, which comprised 86% of our loan portfolio at December 31, 2020.
+The weighted-average yield on the loan portfolio was 4.08% for 2020 and 4.14% for 2019.
 Increased marketing and origination efforts along with strategic pricing enable us to achieve our growth objectives and disciplined credit culture.
-The execution of this growth plan was essential to mitigate the compression of net interest margin and meet our profitability goal.